-- Differences among countries and subregions will increase. - Most regimes will be unwilling or unable to improve equal access for marginalized groups or to accommodate new or excluded interests. - Some countries will find it extremely difficult to overcome embedded social inequalities.
-This will contribute to political instability.
+Differences among countries and subregions will increase.

+Most regimes will be unwilling or unable to improve equal access for marginalized groups or to accommodate new or excluded interests.

 Socioeconomic barriers

 Economic growth in northeast and southeast Asia has contributed to impressive successes in poverty reduction and significant improvements in human development.
 Deep inequalities in South Asia continue to exclude large segments of society.